Images: Clare Farrow, photo by Lan-Tien Sophia Guo; with Japanese architect Shigeru Ban, “Paper Sanctuary”, 2023, photo by Candida Richardson.

-Clare Farrow Studio is an interdisciplinary curating, research, writing and production studio in London, with international experience that includes highlight exhibitions and installations in Roca and Barcelona Galleries, Milan Design Week, the V&A for London Design Festival, and Somerset House for London Design Biennale.
-Other collaborations include Musicity and English Heritage.
+Clare Farrow Studio is a curating, research, writing, events, and production studio in London, with international experience including highlight exhibitions and installations for the V&A, London Design Festival, Somerset House, London Design Biennale, Roca and Barcelona Galleries, English Heritage, and Milan Design Week.

-2014 Tree Recordings for composer and environmentalist Ryuichi Sakamoto, Sapporo International Arts Festival (SIAF), Japan
+2014 Tree Recordings with YCAM for composer and environmentalist Ryuichi Sakamoto, Sapporo International Arts Festival (SIAF), Japan.
+Sound experiment and exhibition.

-2017 ‘Face to Face with Memory’, London Festival of Architecture event with Kengo Kuma and Heatherwick Studio
+2017 ‘Face to Face with Memory’, with Kengo Kuma and Heatherwick Studio, Roca London Gallery.
+Talk event.

-2018-19 ‘Memory & Light’ by Arup and Arvo Pärt, Norfolk House Music Room, V&A / London Design Festival, and Belsay Hall / English Heritage, exh. & film.
-Partner Harman Kardon
+2018-19 ‘Memory & Light’ by Arup and Arvo Pärt, Norfolk House Music Room, V&A, for London Design Festival 2018, and Belsay Hall for English Heritage, 2019.
+Presented by Harman Kardon.
+Two exhibitions.

 2019 ‘Bamboo Ring: Weaving into Lightness’ by Kengo Kuma, John Madejski Garden, V&A / London Design Festival.
-Partner Oppo
+Partnered by OPPO.

 2020 ‘Musicity Expo 1’, with Nick Luscombe, London Design Festival, 8 digital projects with architects & musicians